mkaczanowski/pastebin/README.md

 Simple, fast, standalone pastebin service.

 ## Why?
 Whenever you need to share a code snippet, diff, logs, or a secret with another human being, the Pastebin service is invaluable.
-However, using public services such as pastebin.com, privnote.com, etc. should be avoided whenever you're sharing data that should be available only for a selected audience (i.e., your company, private network).
+However, using public services such as pastebin.com, privnote.com, etc. should be avoided when you're sharing data that should be available only for a selected audience (i.e., your company, private network).
 Instead of trusting external providers, you could host your own Pastebin service and take ownership of all your data!

 **There are numerous [Pastebin implementations](https://github.com/awesome-selfhosted/awesome-selfhosted#pastebins) out there, why would you implement another one?**